Related Companies: History

+In 2022, the Boston Planning and Development Agency approved Related Beal's 1.1 million-square-foot Channelside project, a $1.2 billion three-building lab and residential complex along with a public performing arts amphitheater.

 In late 2022, Related entered into a partnership with Wynn Resorts to develop an integrated resort with a casino on the western yard.
-The next year, it was announced that the plan would include a "'resort' tower", developed with Wynn, as well as a casino and hotel.
-The plan includes a 2-million-square-foot office tower, as well as 5.5 acres of public parkland, a public school, and a 1 million-square-foot apartment building with 329 affordable housing units.
-The 1,189 feet (362 m) proposed hotel, located west of 11th Avenue, would have been 80 stories tall and would have included 1,750 rooms, making it one of largest hotels in New York City if it were built.
-In March 2024, Wynn Resorts released renderings of the proposed resort and other components of the western portion of the project.
-In July 2024, the non-profit group Friends of the High Line claimed that the plan to build a 20-story podium and sky scraper on the western section of the site would overwhelm the park.
-In response, Related’s CEO downplayed the complaint saying that Related met with the non-profit group “ten times in the past year” and the original design had already been modified.
-The final plan included 5.6 acres of public green space and will generate thousands of union jobs.
-Wynn Resorts withdrew their casino bid in May of 2025, ending the partnership with Related.
+The proposal underwent many adjustments before Wynn Resorts ultimately withdrew their casino bid in May of 2025, ending the partnership with Related.

-In 2023, Related Midwest opened the Row Fulton Market, a 294-unit luxury rental condo that is the tallest building in Chicago’s Fulton Market District.
-That same year, Related and The Olayan Group began the first BTR rental home offering at Author King’s Cross.
+In 2023, Related Midwest opened the Row Fulton Market, a 294-unit luxury rental condo that is the tallest building in Chicago's Fulton Market District.
+That same year, Related and The Olayan Group began the first BTR rental home offering at Author King's Cross.

 In October 2023, the University of Michigan approved construction for the $250 million UM Center for Innovation, which will be developed by Related in partnership with ODM.

 The groundbreaking ceremony for the Hudson Tunnel Project, a new river tunnel that would double the amount of trains coming from and to New Jersey, took place in November 2023.
 Related is leading the construction of the concrete casing of the Tunnel.
 The following month, Related broke ground on Willets Point, the largest New York City affordable housing project in 40 years.
+In December 2025, Willets Point Commons started accepting applications through NYC Housing Connect for the 880 affordable homes located across Buildings 1 and 2.

 The company announced in July 2024 that Ross would be stepping down as chairman of Related Companies to focus on his other business ventures.
 Ross will continue to serve as nonexecutive chairman of Related Companies, while Jeff Blau, Bruce Beal Jr., and Kenneth Wong will run the company.

 In 2025, Related Companies launched Related Digital, a vertically integrated data center development and investment platform.
-Related Digital combines Related Companies’ real estate and infrastructure projects with energyRe's clean energy solutions in order to develop facilities for artificial intelligence and cloud hyperscale companies.
+Related Digital combines Related Companies' real estate and infrastructure to develop energy solutions through its affiliate focused on transmission line development and renewable energy, energyRe.
+In October 2025, Related Digital broke ground on a 302 MW data center campus in Cheyenne, Wyoming.
+The $1.2 billion data center marks the first phase of a 115-acre campus in the Cheyenne Business Parkway.
+Also in October of that year, Related Midwest and PsiQuantum officially broke ground on the 128-acre Quantum Shore Chicago project, which will host the country's first utility-scale quantum computer.

+In March 2026, Related Midwest broke ground on The 78, an urban renewal infill in South Loop, Chicago.